 As someone experienced in shooting with jewelry, the opportunity to take a unique picture for the family and friends that would demand to see the bling following their well wishes was exciting… minus the part where I had no idea how I wanted to do it.
 Our dear friend was throwing a holiday party at the end of the week where we were getting all dolled up, so I figured I’d wing it and decide how day-of!

 Then came the task of figuring out how to take a photo of my partner and I together.
-I tried using my phone as a remote with my camera on a tripod, but with my portrait lens being the only one handy it came out too close and awkwardly cropped (below).
-So I did what any normal control freak would do and used one of our friends as a human tripod, framing up the picture for her to pull the trigger.
+I tried using my phone as a remote with my camera on a tripod, but with my 50mm being the only one handy, it came out way too close and awkwardly cropped (below).
+So, I did what any normal control freak would do and used one of our friends as a human tripod, framing up the picture for her to pull the trigger.
 She crushed it, and the results were exactly what I hoped for.

 I think everyone should get the photos they want – whether that’s day of during the grand surprise gesture, posed during an intimate shoot, or a DIY selfie in the moment.